 Read About Basic Factors For Calculation

-• A certain child support amount must be provided until the child reaches the age of 18 or graduates high school, unless the child is medically dependent.
+- A certain child support amount must be provided until the child reaches the age of 18 or graduates high school unless the child is medically dependent.

-• The child support orders may decide periodic, lump, or annual payments or any combination of the three.
+- The child support orders may decide periodic, lump, or annual payments or any combination of the three.

-• Any parent paying child support is known as the “obligor.”
+- The parent paying child support is known as the “obligor.”

 Child Support Modifications in Texas

 Child support payments are not set in stone and can often be modified if financial, living, or family circumstances change.
-The Texas Attorney General’s site outlines the child support modification process and how to qualify for a modification.

 If your current amount of the child support payments would change by 20% or $100 based on the child support guidelines, you should consider a modification.
-For example, let’s say that your monthly income was $3,600 when the order was set, and you were paying $1,080 in child support for three children.
-However, you were recently laid off and had to take a position with a substantially lower salary of $2,800 a month.
-Based on the standard child support calculations, this would lower your child support amount by several hundred dollars, making you eligible for a review and possible modification.
+For example, let’s say that your monthly net income was $3,600 when the order was set, and you were paying $1,080 in child support for three children.
+However, you were recently laid off and had to take a position with a substantially lower salary of net $2,800 a month.
+Based on the standard child support calculations, this would lower your child support amount by at least two hundred dollars, making you eligible for a review and possible modification.

 Read About The Child Support Calculation Formula: